 Plant-Lover Facts

-Blue plumbago (Plumbago auriculata) is native to parts of southern and southeastern Africa, but it has naturalized in isolated areas of most continents, including Florida and Mexico.
+Blue plumbago (Plumbago auriculata) is native to Southeastern Africa, but it has naturalized in isolated areas of most continents.
+In North America, it has naturalized in Florida and Mexico.

 In France, this shrub is called “dentelaire” because it was traditionally used to relieve toothache.